 Building upon the momentum generated through the March for Science, in 2018 VA coordinated a new campaign on “How do you know that?”
 (Hur vet du det?).
 Its overall aim was to increase the use of scientific facts in political debate in the run up to the Swedish general election in September 2018.
 The campaign was launched on 14 April to coincide with global Science Marches On activities.

 The campaign was supported by around 70 Swedish organisations committed to improving understanding of what science is and how it can be used to build a better society.
 These include representatives of trade unions, research funding organisations, associations, companies, authorities and universities.
+The How do you know that? campaign ended on the day of the Swedish general election, 9 September 2018, but the question remains important and VA continues to promote the importance of evidence-based policy making in its work.

 For further information about activities in Sweden contact Lotta Tomasson at VA.